 NITI Aayog identifies food processing sector for intensifying growth

-NITI Aayog has appraised the document for the 12th Five-year Plan where besides other things it has identified the food processing as a major sector for propelling growth.
+NITI Aayog has appraised the document for the 12th Five-year Plan where besides other things it has identified the food processor as a major sector for propelling growth.
 The food processing industry in India offers tremendous opportunities for value addition of India’s large agriculture and horticulture commodity-based industry.
-NITI Aayog has found that the food processing sector along with reforms in the Agriculture Produce Marketing Committees (APMCs) would help in achieving double-digit growth, while it felt that an eight per cent growth was achievable.
+NITI Aayog has found that the food processing sector along with reforms in the Agriculture Produce Marketing Committees (APMCs) would help in achieving double-digit growth, while it felt that an eight percent growth was achievable.

 Manpasand Beverages to double production capacity